 As an advocate of positive reinforcement training (R+) and wholesome species-appropriate nutrition, I have somewhat of an unhealthy obsession with searching out the best doggie treats for rewards!

-So rather than let my OCD-found wisdom go to waste, here’s my tips on the top things to consider when selecting healthy training treats for your pooch.
+Here’s my tips on the top things to consider when selecting healthy training treats for your pooch.

 Selecting training treats

 1. Find treats your dog really wants to work for

 You’re hardly going to get far with your (R+) training if your dog is not particularly enraptured with the treats you are offering him as a reward.
 So first and foremost, select treats that your dog really enjoys and wants to work for (noting all remaining points below….).
 You’ll know when it is something she goes crazy for when just the mere whiff sends her into a mini rapture of tail wagging, body spinning joy!

 Your dog may really love those supermarket treats you’ve been getting him, but have you checked the ingredients list?
 Maybe it’s all those sugar, flavours and additives that are giving him an unhealthy hankering.
 You’re going to be giving your dog lots of rewards to mark those desired behaviours in a training session, so those nasty sweet treats are going to have an impact on your dog’s health and waistline before too long.

 Instead, opt for foods that are as close as possible to their natural state (ie: minimal processing), are suited to your dog’s physiology (see Making your own dog food) and no nasty additives.
 They are usually much more pliable too and easy for your dog to gobble.
 I have some examples of my favourite doggie treats that meet these criteria further below.